 Is pain holding you back from achieving your dreams and aspirations?
 Dr. Aryan wants to help you get BACK@IT.
 Schedule your free MRI review so we can find out if a Laminotomy procedure is right for you.
 We take a complete look at your medical history in addition to the MRI review, so we can find out the cause of your problem and how to fix it.

-About Minimally Invasive Laminotomy
+About Laminotomy Procedure

 The purpose of the laminotomy procedure is to relieve a compressed nerve occurring in the back of your spinal cord.
 The lamina is a small bone that is on the back of each vertabra, which join together forming the back wall of the spinal canal, which is where the spinal cord runs.